 A modification of VCP can also be used to physically (instead of virtually) suppress the channel errors and we will discuss its role in applications like channel capacity activation and entanglement distribution in quantum networks.

 This paper is organised as follows.
 In \cref{sec:vcp}, we introduce the basic idea of VCP and the circuit for its implementation.
 In \cref{sec:vcp_performance}, we discuss the performance of VCP, including its error suppression power, flexibility, practical implementation, and sample complexity, compared to VSP.
 We also use numerical simulations to validate our results.
-In \cref{sec:generalisation}, we discuss further generalisation of VCP and its combination with QEC to achieve higher error suppression at lower costs.
-We also compare this generalised version to prior techniques.
+In \cref{sec:comb_qec}, we discuss further generalisation of VCP and its combination with QEC to achieve higher error suppression at lower costs.
 In \cref{sec:other_app}, VCP is further modified to use post-selection on its measurement results and we discuss the corresponding applications, especially in quantum networks.
 We make our conclusion in \cref{sec:conclusion} by summarising our results and discussing possible future directions.